hilbix/js/README.md

 Minified?

-- Did never need that yet, as is makes debugging more difficult.
+- Did not yet consider that, as is makes debugging more difficult.
   No, debugging is not just reading/presenting, debugging is edit+test as well.
 - Minification must be done with official standard Debian packages only, else I will never use it.
   So no, I repeat, absolutely no external references or downloads or requirements, except pure `apt-get`.